LazarusNLP/indonesian-sentence-embeddings/README.md

 ### Semantic Textual Similarity

-We believe that a synthetic baseline is better than no baseline.
-Therefore, we followed approached done in the Thai Sentence Vector Benchmark project and translated the [STS-B](https://github.com/facebookresearch/SentEval) dev and test set to Indonesian via Google Translate API.
+We followed approached done in the Thai Sentence Vector Benchmark project and translated the [STS-B](https://github.com/facebookresearch/SentEval) dev and test set to Indonesian via Google Translate API.
 This dataset will be used to evaluate our model's Spearman correlation score on the translated test set.

 > You can find the translated dataset on [🤗 HuggingFace Hub](https://huggingface.co/datasets/LazarusNLP/stsb_mt_id).

+Further, we will similarly be evaluating our models on the [SemRel2024](https://huggingface.co/datasets/SemRel/SemRel2024) dataset which contains human-annotated, Indonesian semantic textual relatedness (STR) data.
+The dataset consists of two splits: `dev` and `test`.
+We will be evaluating our models' Spearman correlation score on both splits.

 ### Retrieval